 Hashimoto was known for his longevity, with a professional career lasting 72-years.
-He played in the final of the 1st Kisei title in 1977 (at the age of 69); set a record by entering the 3rd Gosei league in 1978 (at the age of 71); won the 24th Kansai Ki-in First Place Championship in 1980 (at the age of 73); and played against Cho Chikun in the 7th Sanyo Exhibition Matches? in 1981.
+He played in the final of the 1st Kisei title in 1977 (at the age of 69); set a record by entering the 3rd Meijin league in 1978 (age 71) and remaining there for two more years; won the 24th Kansai Ki-in First Place Championship in 1980 (age 73); entered the Honinbo league in 1983 (age 76).
 At the time of his death he set the record for the oldest active player at the age of 87 (previously held by Hayashi Yutaro).

 Biographies commonly refer to him as the most prolific tsumego composer ever.
 As quoted in Go World Iss.
 71 p.
 6: